Understanding Society

 Society Takes Care of its Own

 There’s an old adage that says you should not throw good money after bad.
 Does that apply to people as well?
-If there are people who do not contribute anything to society, if they demand a continuous and insatiable amount of resources, if they show no prospects or ambitions to improve their lives, then should…
+If there are people who do not contribute anything to society, who demand an insatiable amount of resources, and who show no prospects or ambitions to improve their lives, should we continue to sustain…

 • Justice for Society’s Sake